Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-IMPLEMENTATION-GUIDELINES/CACHE-VALIDATION.md

 ETags _may_ be used to reduce bandwidth usage by preventing the contents of an unmodified resource from being returned.
-An Ed-Fi REST API _should_ support such cache validation through the use of the "If-None-Match" request header.
+An Ed-Fi REST API _should_ support such cache validation through the use of the `If-None-Match` request header.
 If the ETag value supplied in the request header still matches the existing resource, the API _may_ respond with a 304 (Not Modified) status code with no response body, rather than a 200 (OK) with the resource content.